belangeo/pyo/doc-sphinx/source/winaudioinspect.rst

     print("\nFinished!")

-Tunning the Windows WASPI driver
+Tunning the Windows WASAPI driver
 --------------------------------

 The Windows Audio Session API (WASAPI) is Microsoft's most modern method for talking with audio devices.